 Continuous Integration & Continuous Delivery demand for a rapid and frequent delivery of a build's new releases.
 Now imagine yourself being in-charge of ensuring cross browser compatibility of your web-app manually after every build is passed through your CI/CD pipelines.
 We won't have to tell you how much bandwidth it might cost.
 Not to forget the probability of human error while doing so.
 With Selenium testing tool, there is a smarter way!

 Selenium automation can help you with performance, functional, and compatibility testing that is recurring in nature.
 It also facilitates quick debugging by giving almost instant feedback to the developers.

 Agile is a methodology that focuses on the continuous improvement of a product by dividing the entire development project into small modules or sprints.
 After every spring a new feature is added to the product through a release cycle.
 Testing is performed after each iteration to ensure stakeholders that the web-app or website is fully functional.
 This gives room for continuous feedback and eliminating bugs in the initial phases itself.
 However, it can be tough for an agile tester to perform testing over new requirements, while keeping check over the regression defects.

 Selenium testing tool automates browser-based web applications allowing an agile tester to automate repeated test scripts so they can come up with more critical test scenarios.
-Selenium automation testing speeds up the test execution process and improves testing performance as a whole.
+Selenium testing tool speeds up the test execution process and improves testing performance as a whole.

 There are tonnes of open-source software available over the internet.
 However, before incorporating any open-source framework into our projects we need to think about its credibility.
 How actively is it being managed and by whom?